All Products

 • Official public layers

-Log on to the Function Compute console, create a function or find the desired function, choose Configurarions > Layers, and click Modify.
+Log on to the Function Compute console, create a function or find the function that you want to manage, choose Configurations > Layers, and click Modify.
 In the Layers panel, choose + Add Layer > Add Public Layer.
 For more information, see Configure a public layer.

 • Non-official public layers

-Find the desired layer from awesome-layers and obtain the Alibaba Cloud Resource Name (ARN) of the layer.
-On the function details page, choose Configurations > Layers and click Modify.
+Find the layer you want to use from awesome-layers and obtain the Alibaba Cloud Resource Name (ARN) of the layer.
+On the Function Details page, choose Configurations > Layers and click Modify.
 In the Layers panel, choose + Add Layer > Add Layer by ARN.

 image